slamora/brackets-wiki/Contributing-to-Brackets.md

 git clone git@github.com:<your username>/brackets.git
 ```

 Because Brackets relies on [CodeMirror](http://codemirror.net/) you want to make sure you have the latest version of CodeMirror.
-Brackets uses submodules to help track both CodeMirror and the Brackets project from Brackets app.
-To make sure everything is up to date go back to your brackets-app folder and run.
+Brackets uses submodules to track third-party repos referenced by Brackets.
+To get these set up, you need to run this command from within the `brackets` folder:

 ```
-git submodule update --init --recursive
+git submodule update --init
 ```

 > Because CodeMirror will update fairly often, you'll often find as you're switching between branches or merging that your CodeMirror files are showing up as modified when you run `git status`.
 Something like `M	src/thirdparty/CodeMirror2`.
 Running the command above brings everything in sync.

+> Note that brackets is also a submodule of brackets-app.
+However, the brackets-app reference to brackets is not updated very often, so you should generally not do `git submodule update` from the brackets-app folder, as it will switch your brackets fork to an older version.
+Instead, to keep the brackets repo up to date, just do `git pull` on master within the brackets folder.

 That should both get the latest version of CodeMirror and sync your fork of Brackets with brackets-app.
 If you run _bin/mac/Brackets.app_ or _bin/win/Brackets.exe_ you'll have your just-forked version of Brackets up and running.